'A wicked, perfect storm': Govt slashes petrol taxes to tackle soaring prices

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Kiwi motorists will get some relief from soaring petrol prices, with the Government slashing fuel excise duties and road user charges by 25c a litre each from midnight.
+Motorists will get some relief from soaring petrol prices, with the Government slashing fuel excise duties and road user charges by 25c a litre each.

+But one major fuel company has jumped the gun, announcing it will impose the price reduction immediately.

+Mobil said it would not wait until midnight, instead reducing prices across all petrol grades by the same amount straight away.

 Prime Minister Jacinda Ardern described the current situation as a "global energy crisis" after Russia's invasion of Ukraine.